 One thing I know for sure.
 If there is something that is inevitable for everyone, everywhere.
 Society will put a positive spin on it.
-It will be a day of celebration, Wrinkle Day parties with a cake and presents, photographers, caterers, friends, booze and medicinal marijuana, in certain states.
-Wrinkle Day greeting cards, T-shirts and restaurant specials will all boost the economy and make old people feel good about the arduous process of aging.
-It can become a fundraising event for sexagenarian charities.
+It will be a day of celebration, Wrinkle Day parties with a cake and presents, photographers, caterers, friends, booze, and medicinal marijuana, in certain states.
+Wrinkle Day greeting cards, T-shirts, and restaurant specials will all boost the economy and make old people feel good about the arduous process of aging.
+It can become a fundraising event for septuagenarian charities.
 “Guess how many wrinkles the mayor will get on his Wrinkle Day!
 Dollar A Guess!
 (Ten for $7)

-Sexagenarian, yes it is the word for people in their 60’s.
+Septuagenarian, the word for people in their 70’s.
 We don’t use it often now, but individuals will embrace it on Wrinkle Day.
-This would open up a whole new path for the personal intimacy market, i.e. vibrating canes, silver streaked dildos, two seater, walk-in tubs and edible Depends.
-Well, maybe not that last one.
+This would open up a whole new path for the fashion, food, and the personal intimacy market, i.e. silver-streaked vibrators, two-seater, walk-in tubs, and edible Depends.

 It makes me happy just to think about it. (crows feet)